Localization of abelian gauge fields with Stueckelberg-like geometrical coupling on $f(T,B)$-thick brane: Gauge fields localization

 \subsubsection{Deformed superpotential}

 For the deformed brane, we obtain a potential that represents the solutions obtained in section \ref{sec2}, where the brane tries to split.
-The potential has two sharp peaks near the origin, a valley at the origin and two wells a little far from the origin.
-When we vary the values of the torsion parameters and the boundary term, these maximums tend to become more accentuated (Fig.\ref{fig4}.$a$ and $c$).
-Massless modes feel the change in potential, tending to become more localized as we decrease the parameters $c_1$ and $c_2$ (Fig.\ref{fig6}.$b$ and $d$).
+The potential has an internal structure with minimums which suffer the influence of parameters $c_{1,2}$.
+When we vary the values of the torsion parameters and the boundary term, these minimums tend to become more accentuated (Fig. \ref{fig4}.($a$) and ($c$)).
+Massless modes feel the change in potential, tending to become more localized as we decrease the parameters $c_1$ and $c_2$ (Fig. \ref{fig6}.($b$) and ($d$)).

-In the sine-Gordon superpotential, the massive solutions decrease their amplitude and increase the oscillation as we increase the mass eigenvalues; the same happens here.
-Fig. \ref{fig7} illustrates the behavior of massive modes by varying the parameters that control the influence of torsion and boundary term.
-When decreasing the value of the torsion parameter, we decrease the amplitudes that are shifted closer to the brane (Fig.\ref{fig7}.$a$ and $b$).
-On the other hand, when we decrease the boundary term values, the oscillation amplitudes increase (Fig.\ref{fig7}.$c$ and $d$).
-A similar behavior was seen in \cite{Cruz:2010zz}, where the gauge field localization was addressed in the context of general relativity by considering a gauge-invariant coupling with the dilaton field.
+Figure \ref{fig7} illustrates the behavior of massive modes by varying the parameters that control the influence of torsion and boundary term.
+When decreasing the value of the torsion parameter, we decrease the amplitudes that are shifted closer to the brane (Fig. \ref{fig7}.($a$) and ($b$)).
+On the other hand, when we decrease the boundary term values, the oscillation amplitudes increase (Fig. \ref{fig7}.($c$) and ($d$)).
+A similar behavior was seen in Ref. \cite{Cruz:2010zz}, where the gauge field localization was addressed in the context of general relativity by considering a gauge-invariant coupling with the dilaton field.
 In our case, we show that only the torsion scalar and boundary term are enough to gauge field zero-mode trapping.
-Although we have assumed a Stueckelberg-like field to obtain a gauge-invariant action, we could decouple an equation only for transverse component $\widehat{A}_\mu$ that allows our analysis.
-In this sense, the Stueckelberg field is an auxiliary field, thereby not contributing directly to gauge field zero-mode.
+As we pointed out before, although we have assumed a Stueckelberg-like field to obtain a gauge-invariant action, we could decouple an equation only for transverse component $\widehat{A}_\mu$ that allows our analysis.
+In this sense, the Stueckelberg-like field works as an auxiliary field, thereby not contributing directly to gauge field zero-mode.